ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

     This feature was introduced in CKEditor 4.10.
 It is provided through optional plugins that are not included in the CKEditor presets available from the <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site and {@link guide/dev/plugins/README need to be added to your custom build} with <a href="https://ckeditor.com/cke4/builder">online builder</a>.
 </info-box>

 The Autocomplete feature provides contextual completion functionality for custom text matches based on user input.
-Every time the user types a pre-configured special character, such as `@` or `#`, they get information about available autocomplete options.
+Every time the user types a pre-configured marker, such as `@` or `#`, they get information about available autocomplete options displayed in a dedicated dropdown.
+The provided suggestion can be quickly selected and inserted into content.

 {@img assets/img/autocomplete_01.png Using autocomplete to get ticket hints.}

 This feature is implemented using the following plugins:

-* [Autocomplete](https://ckeditor.com/cke4/addon/autocomplete) &ndash; Provides contextual completion feature for custom text matches based on user input.
+* [Autocomplete](https://ckeditor.com/cke4/addon/autocomplete) &ndash; Provides smart, context-aware completion feature for custom text matches based on user input.
 * [Text Watcher](https://ckeditor.com/cke4/addon/textWatcher) &ndash; Checks whether an editor's text change matches the chosen criteria.
 * [Text Match](https://ckeditor.com/cke4/addon/textMatch) &ndash; Allows to search [`CKEDITOR.dom.range`](https://docs.ckeditor.com/ckeditor4/latest/api/CKEDITOR_dom_range.html) for matching text.